 Typically, the classical approach to social studies focuses on the study of history and geography, and it does this by tracing the development of societies through time in a chronological fashion.
-The annals of history are typically divided into 4 time divisions, and the student will cycle through these time divisions (ancient, medieval and renaissance, modern, 1900s-present) three times during their academic career based upon their developmental stage.
+The annals of history are typically divided into four time divisions, and the student will cycle through these time divisions (ancient, medieval and renaissance, modern, and 1900s-present) three times during their academic career based upon their developmental stage.
 The first time through, the focus is on learning historical facts, the second time through focuses upon organizing these facts, and the final time through focuses upon synthesizing facts, drawing conclusions, and making evaluative statements.
 Geography gets wrapped into the history study, and some anthropological study is brought into account.

-The problem with the classical approach is that it tends to be narrow-sited.
+The problem with the classical approach is that it tends to be narrow-sighted.
 While political science is wrapped into studies of history, and psychology may be mentioned or sociology may be glossed upon when famous figures in these disciplines are touched upon, any classical curriculum will need to be supplemented if you wish to meet the above ten criteria for adequate social studies education.

 The Standards-Based Approach

 On the other hand, focusing on the standards-based approach means that for each year, students are barraged with information from all ten topics.
-While the positives of taking a standards-based approach are that your child will be on-par with state and national standards, and that the social studies education will be well-rounded, the downside is that the presentation of historical facts in the standards-based approach often tends to be non-chronological.
+While the positives of taking a standards-based approach are that your child will be on par with state and national standards, and that the social studies education will be well rounded, the downside is that the presentation of historical facts in the standards-based approach often tends to be non-chronological.
 When taking the standards-based approach, it is often much easier to find curriculum to support your approach and your student can re-enter a public school classroom with relative ease.

 Harcourt Horizons Social Studies